babynus/projeqtor/projeqtor/docs/user/Document.rst

    * - Cancelled
      - Box checked indicates the document is cancelled.

-.. rubric:: Field **Project and Product**
+.. rubric:: Project and Product

-* Must be concerned either with a project, a product or both.
+Must be concerned either with a project, a product or both.

-* If the project is specified, the list of values for field "Product" contains only products linked the selected project.
+If the project is specified, the list of values for field "Product" contains only products linked the selected project.

-.. rubric:: Field **Document reference**
+.. rubric:: Document reference

-* Document reference name is calculated from format defined in the :ref:`Global parameters<format_reference_doc>` screen.
+Document reference name is calculated from format defined in the :ref:`Global parameters<format_reference_doc>` screen.

-.. rubric:: Field **Author**
+.. rubric:: Field Author

-* Positioned by default as the connected user.
+Positioned by default as the connected user.

-* Can be changed (for instance if the author is not  the current user).
+Can be changed (for instance if the author is not  the current user).

 .. raw:: latex